Shubham0315/Kubernetes/README.md

 - **_Control Plane / Master Node_**
   - For any enterprise level components/tools there are specific standards like cluster creating pods.
 But to decide on which node pods to be created, is done by master.
   - Many components are there
-  - **API Server** :- To take all incoming requests from users 9communication gateway0 or core component to do everything in k8s.
+  - **API Server** :- To take all incoming requests from users (communication gateway) or core component to do everything in k8s.
 Exposes our kubernetes to external world.
 It is heart of K8S.
 It basically keeps track of things happening on our K8S cluster.
 So if we'to talk to K8S cluster, we've to go through API server
   - **Scheduler** :- User tries to create pod, he tries to access API server which decides where to create component (on which node).
 To schcedule pods/resources on kubernetes worker node.
 Info decided by API server but acted by Scheduler.
 Used to schedule containers or pods and run the pod.
   - **etcd** :- We're deploying prod level app on K8s cluster, there has to be component inside kubernetes which acts as backup service or backing store of entire cluster information.
 It is key value store and entire K8S cluster info is stored as objects or key value pairs inside this etcd.
 We get the cluster related info from etcd.
 It is key value pair data store which stores all data of our K8S cluster.
   - **Controller Manager** :- As K8S supports autoscaling for which it has some controllers like replica sets which maintains state of our K8S pods.
 In K8S to make sure such components are always running, we have CMs